 1976 cards are quite nice.
 Beneath a generally colorful, clear image are two horizontal bands of color, the top one containing the player's name and the bottom his team.
 To the left is a small drawing of a player representing one of 9 possible positions - catcher, 1st baseman, second baseman, shortstop, third baseman, outfielder, designated hitter and pitcher (in both right- and left-hand profiles).
 The position is spelled out in fine type below.
 These are similar to, but an improvement upon, 1973's black silhouettes.
 I've always liked the 1976 set, but it never seems to get a lot of love from collectors.

 Once again in 1976, the Topps baseball set was printed on 5 different sheets, each containing 132 unique cards; there were no short- or over-prints.
-As shown below, however, to accommodate the late-season issuance of their Traded Set, the sheet above, anchored by Johnny Briggs in the upper left corner, was re-formatted.
+As shown below, however, to accommodate the issuance of the Traded Set, the sheet above, anchored by Johnny Briggs in the upper left corner, was re-formatted.

 Wax packs contained 10 cards (along with a stick of gum) and sold for 15 cents each.
 They were packed 36 per box and cases contained 16 boxes each.